thegetty/quire-docs/content/documentation/zooming-images.md

 quire process --iiif
 ```

 Quire will then start to process the high-resolution images into IIIF image tiles.
 It will output warnings if it encounters any files it can’t process, as well as messaging for when each image is completed.
-Quire will process all images in the `static/img/iiif/` directory, including ones that have been previsouly processed.
+Quire will process all images in the `static/img/iiif/` directory, including ones that have been previously processed.
 So, once a batch of high-resolution files are processed, it’s best to remove them from the directory to prevent duplicate processing.

 The processed IIIF files will be placed in a `static/img/iiif/processed` directory with folder names matching the original filenames of the high-resolution images.
-Each folder includes the hundreds or sometimes thousands of indivudal image tiles, arranged in their own directories, that make up the zoomable image.
+Each folder includes the hundreds or sometimes thousands of individual image tiles arranged in their own directories that make up the zoomable image.
 The directory will also include an `info.json` file, which includes basic information about the full image and the availability of image tiles at different zoom levels.

-You will need the path to the `info.json` file in order to include it in your `figures.yml` file when getting ready to display your IIIF images in your project.
-The paths are also based on the filename of the original high-resoultion you processed.
+You will need the path to the `info.json` file to include it in your `figures.yml` file when getting ready to display your IIIF images in your project.
+The paths are also based on the filename of the original high-resolution you processed.
 For example, if your high-resolution image was `00094701.jpg`, the path to the `info.json` would be `/img/iiif/processed/00094701/info.json`.

 ### 3. Host the IIIF Image Tiles

-IIIF image tiles can be hosted statically (meaning you don’t need a special server setup), just like the website edition of your Quire edition.
+IIIF image tiles can be hosted statically (meaning you don’t need a special server setup), just like the website edition of your Quire project.
 In fact, a modest number of IIIF images (around a dozen or so) can even be hosted within the project itself.
 In these cases, the IIIF files you’ve processed with the `quire process --iiif` command can be left where they are.
-It is also fine to move the processed IIIF image folders into different locations within your `static` directory, you will just need to update the paths to their `info.json` files accordingly when you’re adding them to your `figures.yml` file as explained in the next section.
+It is also fine to move the processed IIIF image folders into different locations within your `static` directory.
+You will just need to update the paths to their `info.json` files accordingly when you’re adding them to your `figures.yml` file, as explained in the next section.

-With more IIIF images than twelve or so, you’re going to need to host them elsewhere, and then point to them from your project.
-This is because though small in individual file size, the sheer quantity of files (hundreds and sometimes thousands) that are associated with deep-zooming images can cause issues when trying to run `quire preview`, as well as if you’re using GitHub or a related service to host your project code.
+With more than twelve or so IIIF images, you’re going to need to host them elsewhere and then point to them from your project.
+This is because, though small in individual file size, the sheer quantity of files (hundreds and sometimes thousands) that are associated with deep-zooming images can cause issues when trying to run `quire preview` or use GitHub or a related service to host your project code.

 {{< q-class "box tip" >}}